balzss/konyha/README.md

 - **Multiple users** can use the same instance, login with Google or Github accounts
 - **One click publish** to share selected recipes in a generated static site

-Planned features:
+### Planned features

-- Authentication with email
-- Groceries list
-- Portion calculator
+- Email login
-- Export to/Import from json and csv
+- Import from and export to json
+- Themes
+- i18n
+- Groceries
+- Connect to git repo

-### Screenshots
+## Screenshots

 <p float="left">
   <img src="/sitegen/homepage/static/img/screenshot-manager-home.png" width="260" />